tumelo-maja/delicate-care/README.md

 ### Features Left to Implement
 This subsection covers other feature that would add good value to the site but are reserved for future releases of the project site.
 1) Testimonials image carousel
-- This would display past and existing cleint's stories/testimonial about their experiences with Zalama care's level of service.
+- This would display past and existing client's stories/testimonial about their experiences with Zalama care's level of service.
 This is to build trust and confidence in the brand/service for the business.
 2) Sign-up form for newsletter
 - A form to allow users to subscribe for business news, updates and any events from the business
 3) Careers's page